 Philippe has nearly 25 years of experience in Animal Health, and a solid understanding of the drug development process, as well as the functions and processes relevant to drug development, regulatory affairs and project management.
 He held several leadership positions of increasing responsibility, from early drug discovery to the approval of new animal drugs, in large pharmaceutical organizations, small startup companies, and contract research organizations.
 Prior to joining ACI in 2017, he contributed to the management of a research farm, managed large field effectiveness and safety studies, lead a clinical research team and directed complex global project teams for the development and licensing of pharmaceutical animal products in the United States, Europe and Brazil.

 Christine received her Bachelor’s degree in Biological Sciences from Virginia Tech.
 Prior to joining ACI, Christine was an animal technician in the intensive care unit at Sobran.
-Christine served as an oncology technician and ACI site coordinator with The Oncology Service in the DC area and joined ACI in 2011 as a Data Manager.
+Christine served as an oncology technician and ACI site coordinator with The Oncology Service in the DC area and joined ACI in 2011 as a Data Manager and now leads the group.
 Christine is involved in many aspects of data management, including developing and maintaining databases for clinical studies, maintaining quality controls in ACI’s data capture processes, and managing and creating studies in EDC systems.
-She works remotely from Chesapeake, Virginia where she lives with her husband, their orange tabby, Cheddar, and their black labrador, Rocky.
+She works remotely from Chesapeake, Virginia where she lives with her husband, two sons, and their orange tabby, Cheddar, and black Labrador, Rocky.